kcp18/browserhistory/README.md

 FUNCTIONS

     get_browserhistory() -> dict
-        Get the user's browsers history by using sqlite3 module to connect to the dabases.
+        Get the user's browser history by using sqlite3 module to connect to the dabase.
         It returns a dictionary: its key is a name of browser in str and its value is a list of tuples, each tuple contains four elements, including url, title, and visited_time.